Today, we’re going back to basics.

 In this article, we’ll look at the original 4 Ps and the extended 7 Ps model, as well as some variations and interpretations that other experts have.

-We’ll also look at examples of these principles and how they translate into the digital world we’re immersed in now.
+We’ll also look at examples of these principles and how they translate into an effective marketing strategy.

 Booms and Bitner, the marketers who added the last three, thought that the original 4 Ps model was too focused on marketing tangible products.
 Their version caters to the unique considerations of service-based businesses.

 The principles of marketing concept is part of the “marketing mix,” which is a blanket term to describe all the strategies and tactics that businesses can use to bring their products and services to market.

 With this in mind, you can think of all those Ps as a decision-making framework.
 It guides businesses on their journey of choosing the right marketing plan for their individual needs.

 If you scour through online resources, you’ll find some variations in how people define the 7 Ps.
 For example, some marketers replace process and physical evidence with positioning and packaging.